Don’t cry because summer’s over – smile because fall is almost here, and that means it’s time for Sunfest.

-Hundreds of artists come from all over the United States to sell their arts and crafts at Sunfest every year.
+Nearly two hundred artists come from all over the United States to sell their arts and crafts at Sunfest every year.
 Several years back, the festival was even named #1 of the 100 Best Classic and Contemporary Craft Shows in the U.S. by Sunshine Artist magazine.
 You can expect demonstrations by vendors, a kids craft venue and the opportunity to take home a souvenir as vendors will have tents set up all four days of the festival weekend.

 Take one last dip

 Bring your bathing suit, or better yet, just wear it out.
 Sunfest is held at the Inlet Lot, so it’s practically right on the beach, and Ocean City can still get pretty hot in September.

 In fact, you’ll find that the water temperature can be warmer in September than it is in July.
 By the second week of September, the water temperature peaks in the mid-70s.
 Once October hits the temperature will fall pretty drastically, so enjoy the warm water while you can and take one last swim of the year.

 Again, the majority of the boardwalk will still be open for business by the time Sunfest hits.
 Most restaurants and nightlife hubs will still be open in Ocean City, too.
 Don’t limit yourself to just the Inlet lot.
 Take advantage of the Sunfest celebration, of course, but during the four days of the festival, you’ll probably want to explore a little outside of the parking lot.